jhg45-ua/Arxiv-Finder/ArXiv App/Documentation.docc/MainView.md

 # MainView

-The main view of the ArXiv application implementing the MVC pattern.
+The main view of the ArXiv Finder application implementing the MVC pattern.

 ## Overview